 Another thing to brighten the day is this wonderful roast chicken.
 We will be eating on this for a few days and will turn the carcass into soup.

 This is the way to distance yourselves on the lake.
 In these uncertain times it is hard to know what to do.
 We are trying to support our local restaurants and businesses in anyway that we can.
 The best thing we can do right now is to help others.
 One of my friends is making runs to Sam’s Club for food for several families so that fewer people are exposed.
-We have bought gift certificates to restaurants to be used later when the threat has passed and will be ordering take out from our local restaurants.
+We have bought gift like Custom LEGO Minifigures and certificates to restaurants to be used later when the threat has passed and will be ordering take out from our local restaurants.
 Stay safe and try to weather this unexpected “still life”.

 DANISH APPLE PIE WITH CARAMEL APPLE TOPPING (Slightly adapted from Susan Wiggs)